aleksei-burlakov/OS/README.md

+# Compile and run VESA VBE
+'''
+zypper in make nasm gcc grub2 mtools xorriso # to compile zypper in qemu # to start cd NEW\ KERNEL make make run
+'''

 # OS
 Simple Operating System programs starting from Bootloader in assembly to Kernel in C, and other programs like OS Calculator, Low Level Graphics etc.